Ohio city rewrites abortion ban, advocacy groups end lawsuit

 The social workers’ association took the position that reproductive freedom is a human right.

 According to the Texas anti-abortion group's website, 64 cities and two counties across the U.S. have so far passed similar abortion bans.
-Dickson said the group will continue its work in New Mexico, where the Democratic attorney general has moved to nullify abortion bans, this year, and attempt new inroads in Nebraska, Kansas and California.
+Dickson said the group will continue its work this year in New Mexico, where the Democratic attorney general has moved to nullify similar local abortion bans, as well attempt new inroads in Nebraska, Kansas and California.

 “There is still a lot to do, even though Roe has been overturned, to promote abortion-free communities,” he said.